filipgodlewski/dotfiles/README.md

 make install
 ```

-Finally, restart terminal.
-You should also gain access to `dotfiles` command.
-Type `dotfiles -h` to get more information.
+Finally, **restart terminal**.
+You should also gain access to `dot` command.

+`dot` is my personal dotfiles manager.
+Type `dot` to get more help on how to use it.
+Visit [dot's repository](https://github.com/filipgodlewski/dot) to find out more about it.

 ### Uninstall